GuizK/ip-address-tracker/README.md

 # ip-address-tracker

-App connect with Ipify API and LeafletJS for the interative maps
+App connect with Ipify API and LeafletJS for the interactive maps